maxnygma/maxnygma/README.md

 ▶️ I'm currently not participating in any competitions :)

-👁️ I'm interested in 3D computer vision, reconstruction and 3D point cloud matching.
+👁️ I'm interested in general and 3D computer vision, medical imaging.